-After an extensive analyses and comparison of fuel pool and dry cask storage options, CY chose the dry cask option for storing its 1019 spent fuel assemblies.
+After an extensive analyses and comparison of fuel pool and dry cask storage options, CY chose the dry cask option for storing its 1019 spent fuel assemblies and GTCC waste.

-The fuel storage facility site, selected from eight carefully researched areas, is located on CY's property about three-quarters of a mile from the former reactor site.
-The secluded location of the dry fuel Independent Spent Fuel Storage Installation (ISFSI) is tucked in a slight valley between natural ridgelines and is out of sight of nearby rivers.
+The Independent Spent Fuel Storage Installation (ISFSI) site, selected from eight carefully researched areas, is located on CY's property about three-quarters of a mile from the former reactor site.
+The secluded location of the ISFSI is tucked in a slight valley between natural ridgelines and is out of sight of nearby rivers.
 The NAC-MPC fuel storage and transport canister system chosen by CY is licensed by the NRC for both storage and transportation.

-Construction of the reinforced concrete storage pad and vertical concrete and steel storage casks that hold the fuel was completed in 2002.
-Transferring the fuel from the wet spent fuel pool to dry storage/transportation canisters began in the first quarter of 2004 and was completed March 30, 2005 (shown below).
+Construction of the reinforced concrete storage pad and vertical concrete and steel dry storage casks that hold the spent nuclear fuel and GTCC waste was completed in 2002.
+Transferring the spent nuclear fuel from the wet spent fuel pool to dry storage/transportation canisters began in the first quarter of 2004 and was completed March 30, 2005 (shown below)

 There are 43 dry storage casks on the 70 by 228-foot, two-foot-thick concrete pad.
-Forty of the casks contain spent fuel assemblies and three store sections of the reactor vessel internals that is classified as high level radioactive waste (Greater Than Class-C waste).
+Forty of the casks contain spent nuclear fuel assemblies and three contain GTCC waste.
 Each concrete cask has a three and a half-inch steel liner surrounded by 21 inches of reinforced concrete.
 Each storage cask, when loaded with the storage/transportation canister, weighs 126 tons.
-The entire dry storage process -- procuring materials, fabricating the fuel containers, constructing the storage facility, and transferring the fuel -- took approximately three years to complete.
+The entire dry storage process -- procuring materials, fabricating the containers, constructing the storage facility, and transferring the fuel -- took approximately three years to complete.

 The Phase I-IV DOE litigation proceeds were dispositioned consistent with the provisions of a 2013 Federal Energy Regulatory Commission (FERC) Order.
 The FERC approved a filing following the award of the Phase I damages funds that accepted an agreement reached between the three companies and the state utility regulators in Connecticut, Maine and Massachusetts that have historically intervened in the companies' FERC rate cases.
 That agreement detailed an approach for applying the Phase I damages proceeds and future damages awards in a manner that best serves the interests of the 3 companies, and their utility owners and ratepayers in the respective New England states.